2013 Fort Lauderdale Strikers season

-The 2013 Fort Lauderdale Strikers season is the third season of the team in the North American Soccer League, and the entire club's thirty-ninth season in professional soccer.
+The 2013 Fort Lauderdale Strikers season was the third season of the team in the North American Soccer League, and the entire club's thirty-ninth season in professional soccer.
 The NASL inaugurated a new format this year in which the season would be split into two, having a spring and fall tournament.
-The team finished in seventh place during the spring season, and is currently in third place during the fall season.
+The team finished in seventh place during the spring season, and fifth during the fall season.